mcmtilman/SwiftPuLP/README.md

     }

+The real domain corresponds *continuous* variables in PuLP.

 #### Invalid variables

 The variable is not valid if:

 * the variable's name is empty or contains any of the following characters: *-+[] ->/*;
 * a non-nil minimum value exceeds a non-nil maximum value;
-* in case of a binary domain, the mimimum value is not nil or 0, and the maximum value is not nil or 1.
+* in case of a binary domain, the mimimum value is not nil or 0, or the maximum value is not nil or 1.

 #### Examples

-1. Create a continuous variable named *x* without lower or upper bounds.
+1. Create a continuous variable named *x* without lower and upper bounds.

         let x = Variable("x")